 │ ▼

-└── Auth ←── AUTH_URL + AUTH_JWT_SECRET env vars Your application code is unaware of the infrastructure.
+└── Volumes ←── mount path configured per service Your application code is unaware of the infrastructure.
 It reads standard environment variables, opens connections, and runs.
 MIOSA operates everything underneath.

 Next

 Managed Postgres per project.
-PgBouncer pooling, automated backups, and connection string injection.
+PgBouncer pooling, automated backups, and DATABASE_URL injection.

 Object storage buckets per project.
-Signed-URL uploads and downloads — no MIOSA key in the browser.
+Signed-URL uploads and downloads — no credentials in the browser.

-Per-project user signup, login, and JWT.
-AUTH_URL and AUTH_JWT_SECRET injected at boot.
+Opt-in per-project end-user auth.
+Signup, login, JWT.
+AUTH_URL + AUTH_JWT_SECRET injected at boot.

 Persistent block storage attached to a runtime instance.
-For state that does not fit in Postgres.
+Data survives VM destroy and reattaches.